Description/Regulations

 The individual Dance teams may perform at the half time of their school’s L.E.S.T.
 Northwest basketball games, as desired, and as time allows.

 Even though the two competitions are run simultaneously, they are judged separately and on different criteria.
 Pay close attention to the judging form for the respective competitions.
-Scoring is based on the fundamental skills listed on the judging for.
-The judges scoring criteria is available further down this webpage.
-A performance schedule will be posted on the L.E.S.T.
-Northwest website in early February.
+The Dance Competition Adjudication Form is available via a button/link below.
+Scoring is based on the fundamental skills listed on the adjudication form.
+The adjudicators scoring criteria is available further down this webpage.

 Major Characteristics of the Dance Routines

-Judges / Timers
+Adjudicators / Timers

 Score Sheets and Awards